A Guide to Using a Trust To Protect Assets From Divorce

 Choosing an Estate Lawyer for Protecting Assets

 If you are in the market for an estate planning attorney, you should ask about their specialties to ensure they cover the services you require.
 A living trust in Colorado is different from the other types of trust.
-Therefore, you want to work with a law firm that has experience in that type of trust.
+Therefore, you want to work with a law firm with experience in that type of trust.

 How to Protect Your Assets From Divorce Using Trust

 An experienced trust attorney can explain how to protect your assets from divorce using a trust.
-When you and your legal support are developing your estate plan, there are several things that you might want to consider including potential child support, support of other family members, and tax advice.
+When you and your legal support are developing your estate plan, there are several things that you might want to consider, including potential child support, support of other family members, and tax advice.